 Anesthesia has unquestionably revolutionized medicine.
 Surgeries performed in modern hospitals today would not have been possible just a century ago.
 The ability to gently and safely render a patient unconscious and unaware of pain is something doctors in past generations could only dream of.
 Generally, anesthesia is very safe.
 In one study, researchers reported 2,211 deaths within a 6-year period, which translates to 8.2 anesthesia-related deaths per million people.

 While anesthesia is usually safe, when things go badly, they tend to go very badly.
 Although the odds of a fatal anesthesia error are quite low, deaths still happen.
 In some non-fatal cases, a patient is injured so badly, he or she suffers severe brain damage or other serious health complications.
 These cases don’t get recorded as deaths but they can be just as devastating, as the patient may be unable to function in any capacity.
-When this happens, call a Nationwide anesthesia error lawyer.
+When this happens, call a Nationwide anesthesia error law firm.

 Contact us today at (888) 695-2963 for a free, no-obligation consultation.